Successful Pet Business: Lessons from Entrepreneurs Who Found a Winning Formula

 Now they were two failed stores deep, and much of their original budget had dried up.

-“We built our first stores and it was really, really hard.
+"We built our first stores and it was really, really hard.
 We had sales but we were not profitable.
-We burned around $2,000 in Facebook ads and put a lot time into it.”
+We burned around $2,000 in Facebook ads and put a lot of time into it."

 They knew that there had to be a reason things weren't working out for them, so they went back to the beginning to figure it out.